Moritz Abraham

 List of Abraham family births drawn by the Sepharadic Congregation of Ruschuk in Ladino, 1901.

-Moritz is the second entry, under his birth name Moshe.
+Moritz's is the second entry, under his birth name Moshe.

 Source: Jabotinsky Archives

-- The In 1929 business registry of the Spanish Consulate in Constantinople had his birdthdate as January 1, 1883.
-The day matches the original Julian date, but the year is again off by two years.
+- The 1929 business registry of the Spanish Consulate in Constantinople lists his birthdate as January 1, 1883.

-- Later in the 1930s in Düsseldorf, he used March 23, 1881.
+- In the 1930s, in Düsseldorf, he used March 23, 1881.

 Childhood

-Haim, Moritz, Isak and Mony Abraham.
+Haim, Moritz, Isak, and Mony Abraham.
 Ruschuk, 1896.

 Moritz Abraham, age 15, Ruschuk, 1896.

-Nothing is known about Moritz's life between 1896 and 1908.
-The only exception are a pair of tickets to the Paris 1900 Exposition Universelle preserved with family papers, suggesting that he may have travelled to Paris at the age of 19 to attended the World Fair.
+A pair of tickets for the 1900 Exposition Universelle in Paris, preserved among family papers, suggests that he may have traveled to Paris at the age of 19 to attended the World's Fair.

 Exposition Universelle, Paris,1900